p6t/p6t.github.io/aboutme.md

 Barr Lab, Piscataway, NJ (Research Assistant June 2017 - August 2018)

-- Developed Python script to interface with microscopy software and automate analysis of C. elegans images for submicron-sized extracellular vesicles tagged with fluorescent markers, allowing for vastly improved efficiency in data collection.
+- Developed Python script to interface with microscopy software and automate analysis of C. elegans images for submicron-sized extracellular vesicles tagged with fluorescent markers, allowing for vastly improved efficiency in data collection

 ## Activities